 Anti-LGBT+ Organization.
 Our second independent variable is an indicator for whether the organization is classified as “anti-LGBT+” or not.
 Rather than limiting the sample to only anti-LGBT+ organizations, we instead keep all observations which allows us to determine if changes foreign expenditures by anti-LGBT+ organizations are distinct relative to the broader field.
 This comparison point will lend greater credibility that any effects found are attributable to LGBT+ policy changes rather than changes to the general field.

-Classifying an organization as “anti-LGBT+” is a difficult process; fuzzy and differing definitions result in loose categorical boundaries (Velasco forthcoming).
+Classifying an organization as “anti-LGBT+” is a difficult process; fuzzy and differing definitions result in loose categorical boundaries between organizations (Velasco forthcoming).
 Consequently, any classification scheme can certainly be either contested or optimized.
 Regardless, we take the following approach.
 We first develop a list of organizations that have been identified as actively working against LGBT+ communities.
-We identify this first list by collecting several sources: organizations deemed “anti-LGBT+” by third-party sources (e.g., the Southern Poverty Law Center, PFLAG), organizations that participated in distinctly anti-LGBT+ conferences (e.g., World Congress of Families), participate in campaigns against marriage equality at the state and federal-level by signing petitions or attending rallies (e.g., 2004 Mayday For Marriage, 2014 March for Marriage), or being designated as anti-LGBT+ in academic studies and reports (e.g., Fetner 2008).
-This initial set results in 657 organizations.
+This list includes all organizations deemed “anti-LGBT+” by third-party sources (e.g., the Southern Poverty Law Center, PFLAG), organizations that participated in distinctly anti-LGBT+ conferences (e.g., World Congress of Families), participate in campaigns against marriage equality at the state and federal-level by signing petitions or attending rallies (e.g., 2004 Mayday For Marriage, 2014 March for Marriage), or being designated as anti-LGBT+ in academic studies and reports (e.g., Fetner 2008).
+This initial set results in 620 organizations.

-Next, we take a network approach to identify additional organizations with whom these initial anti-LGBT+ organizations have a financial relationship.
-Schedule I of the Form 990 requires nonprofits to report the specific, U.S.-based entities they give money to.
+Next, we classify as “anti-LGBT+” all organizations that have received funding from known anti-LGBT+ organizations.
+That is, those identified from third-party sources.
+We implemented this networked approach by relying on Schedule I of the Form 990.
+This part of the form requires nonprofits to report all U.S.-based entities they give money to.
+If an organization appeared in the lists provided by known anti-LGBT to the IRS, we classified as anti-LGBT+ as well.
 For example, in 2011, Focus on the Family reported giving $30,958 to the Minnesota Family Institute for “voter registration” while the National Organization for Marriage gave Radio Vision Cristiana $25,000 for “general support.”
-Consequently, the Minnesota Family Institute and Radio Vision Cristiana become classified “anti-LGBT+.”
-After repeating this process for every year one of initial anti-LGBT+ organizations submitted a Schedule I. This process results in xx nonprofits being designated as “Anti-LGBT+” in total.
+Consequently, the Minnesota Family Institute and Radio Vision Cristiana are classified as “anti-LGBT+” in our sample.
+This process results in 1,441 new nonprofits being designated as “Anti-LGBT+” for a total of 2,061 anti-LGBT+ organizations.

 Alternative Explanations.

 While our aim is to understand the distinct effect of marriage equality on anti-LGBT+ organization’s foreign expenses, it is imperative to account for alternative explanations that close off spurious paths.
 Because the effect we are interested in estimating is at the state-level, we direct our control variables here as well.
-These state-level controls are: gross domestic product (logged), percent of the population with college degree (associates or higher), percent of the population foreign-born, number of registered churches (logged), total number of nonprofits (logged), an indicator for whether the governor is a Republican, and state-level fixed effects.
-At the organization level, we only include organization-level fixed effects and then total expenses (logged) in models with raw dollars as the dependent variable.
+These state-level controls are: gross domestic product (logged), percent of the population 25 and older with college degree (associates or higher), percent of the population that is foreign-born, number of registered churches (logged), total number of nonprofits (logged) and an indicator for whether the governor is a Republican for a given year.
+At the organization level, we include the total expenses (logged) in models with raw dollars as the dependent variable.